-15. Ensure driveways and hard standing for vehicles are surfaced with appropriate materials, which offer good drainage and are sympathetic to the area; 16 Ensure development of properties, both within and adjoining the Conservation Area, are sympathetic in scale and design to that area.
-The selection of local materials (or their modern equivalent), such as soft 'brindle' or 'heather' brick and wooden doors and window frames, is also important; 17.
-The visual impact of ancillary buildings, such as garages and garden buildings, on the immediate area should be carefully considered by developers; 18.
-On listed buildings, second hand bricks may be a suitable solution.
-Mortar mixes and joint detailing should also be considered by the developer at the same stage as brick purchase; 19.
-The use of distinctive features such as, colour and style of brickwork, brick & flint detail, dormer windows of the 'Lady Wantage' type, simple porches with pitched and tiled roofs and the gabled and semi-hipped type roof shape is encouraged; 20.
+- 15. Ensure vehicular and pedestrian access to properties are surfaced with appropriate materials, which offer good drainage and reflects the rural character of the village with the use of granite setts, or reconstituted stone products such as 'conservation kerbs', rather than standard concrete kerb- stones - Ensure development of properties, both within and adjoining the Conservation Area, are sympathetic in scale and design to that area.
+The selection of local materials (or their modern equivalent), such as soft 'brindle' or 'heather' brick and wooden doors and window frames, is also important; - On listed buildings, second hand bricks may be a suitable solution.
+Mortar mixes and joint detailing should also be considered by the developer at the same stage as brick purchase; - 18.
+The visual impact of ancillary buildings, such as garages and garden buildings, on the immediate area should be carefully considered by developers; - 19.
+The use of distinctive features such as, colour and style of brickwork, brick & flint detail, dormer windows of the 'Lady Wantage' type, simple porches with pitched and tiled roofs and the gabled and semi-hipped type roof shape is encouraged; - 20.
 The development of commercial units should ensure the size of the group and their design blends in with their surroundings.
-Roof and wall colour will be particularly important; 21.
-It is important that commercial units are naturally screened not only from the village but from the countryside as well; 22.
-The size and frequency of all vehicular movement to and from commercial units on feeder roads and minor roads in and through the village must be carefully considered.
-L
+Roof and wall colour will be particularly important; - 21.
+It is important that commercial units are naturally screened not only from the village but from the countryside as well; - The size and frequency of all vehicular movement to and from commercial units on feeder roads and minor roads in and through the village must be carefully considered.

 - 12.3.
 Compton is located in an attractive rural setting.
 A Conservation Area covers the historic core of the village and contains many statutory Listed Buildings and much of the pre-1900s development which has a distinct quality and character.
 This character can be seen reflected throughout the rest of the village, with brick detailing, and predominant material choices following that of the traditional dwellings.
 While the modern Compton presents a variety of house styles in the newer estates, the community seeks to preserve and enhance the historical qualities that make Compton a unique village. - 12.4.
+Compton's location within the North Wessex Downs also places additional design constraints on new development, particularly in relation to the light pollution and protection of the Dark Skies.
+The Parish of Compton is lucky to benefit from some of the Darkest Skies within the NWD AONB26, which add to the beauty, tranquility and sense of remoteness to a place.
+Light pollution from new and existing development has the potential to threaten the status of the Dark Skies if not sensitively designed and installed.
+Development should therefore seek to take all opportunities to reduce light pollution and lighting should only be installed where necessary. - 12.5.
 The Revised National Planning Policy Framework paragraph 124 acknowledges that 'good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities.
-An understanding of the existing built character, and examples of good design, help in providing a design framework for Compton, which has been established since the creation of the Compton Village Design Statement in 2005. - 12.5.
-In April 2011, Compton Parish Council approved some updated design guidelines that supersede those in the Village Design Guidelines (pg13) (an appendix in the Issues Paper).
-These are the key issues that should be considered by developers in order to maintain and enhance the character of Compton.
-These guidelines are copied above in table 1.
+An understanding of the existing built character, and examples of good design, help in providing a design framework for Compton, which has been established since the creation of the Compton Village Design Statement in 2005.